branner-non-code/notes/notes/content/Python/Python_methods.md

 Examples here are for Python 3; Python 2 behaves somewhat differently.

-Methods are "bound" by default in Python 3: they can only be called on an instance of the class in which they are defined.
+Methods are functions that are "bound" by default in Python 3: they are normally called on an instance of the class in which they are defined.
 That instance may be assigned to a variable:

 ```python
 class Example: